Field Testing:

 What are F-Numbers?

 The F-Number System is the American Concrete Institute (ACI117) and Canadian Standard Association (CSA A23.1) standard for the specification and measurement of concrete floor flatness and levelness.
-F-Number replaces the familiar “1/8 inch in ten feet” type specs that had proven unreliable, unmeasureable and unrealistic.
+The F-Number system replaces the older “1/8 inch in ten feet” type specs that had proven unreliable, unmeasurable, and unrealistic.

-The new standards include two F-Numbers: FF for flatness and FL for levelness
+The new standards include two F-Numbers: FF for floor flatness and FL for levelness.

-Flatness relates to the bumpiness of the floor, while levelness describes the local tilt or pitch of the slab.
-The higher the F-Number, the bettr the characteristic of the floor.
+Floor flatness relates to the bumpiness of the floor, while levelness describes the local tilt or pitch of the slab.
+The higher the F-Number, the better the characteristic of the floor.
 F-Numbers are linear, so an FF 20 is twice as flat as an FF 10, but only as half as flat as an FF 40.

-The ACI/CSA F-Number System applies to 99% of all floor slabs – all floors that support random traffic be it vehicular or pedestrian traffic.
+The ACI/CSA F-Number System applies to 99% of all floor slabs – all floors that support random traffic, whether vehicular or pedestrian.

-There is no F-number equivalent to any straightedge spec.
-But, rough equivalents, in terms of horizontal envelopes, can be given.
+There is no direct F-number equivalent to any straightedge spec.
+However, rough equivalents, in terms of horizontal envelopes, can be provided.